ytingyeu/valant-maze-demo/README.md

 Service functions to make API calls are all covered.
 Each component is tested at least being created/rendered, @Intput/@Output features, and basic view.

 Except the component `upload-maze`.
-If you run all tests, you might notice one is skipped.
 I just (8/25) resovled what I was struggling with.
-Also refactor this component to more testable structure.
+Also refactored this component to being more testable.
 Now trying to add more tests that I could not complete this early week.

 e2e testing is not implemented.